jenniennie/Monster-Trainer/README.md

 # Monster-Trainer
-Practice Using Dynamic Memory

-First attempt at using dynamic memory in C.
+First attempt at using Dynamic Memory in C.